Francois Truffaut and Alfred Hitchcock in their famed interview, with interpreter Helen Scott. Photo by Philippe Halsman.

 While it's true that Hitch's long takes follow a different train of thought than that of Wyler or Welles, I can't agree with Bazin, who held that Hitch could more easily have achieved his effects through traditional editing.
 The long take in Rope gives the camera (again, thus the audience) a visceral, if invisible presence and underscores the claustrophobic, hothouse hermeticism of the two killers.
 The uninterrupted take is an essential component of the film's overall design.

-And so Hitch's camera, in one long take, moves among Brandon, Phillip and their dinner guests, swooping in to examine a broken glass or a stack of books, while discreetly, like a good guest, staying out of the kitchen.
-If in the stage play audiences watched as dinner was served and consumed, in the film they can almost smell the chicken and taste the toasty fizz of champagne.
+And so Hitch's camera, in one single motion, weaves a path among Brandon, Phillip and their dinner guests, swooping in to examine a broken glass or a stack of books, while discreetly, like a good guest, staying out of the kitchen.
+At the theater, audiences watched (hungrily?) as dinner was served and consumed; at the cinema, they can almost smell the chicken and taste the toasty fizz of champagne.

-I'm not so sure Wood got it quite right in his above comment, either, though.
-I believe that Hitch wasn't so much looking for an alternative technique as he was searching for a synthesis of Eisenstein's formalist methods and Bazin's mise en scene.
+However, in response to Wood's comments above, I believe that Hitch wasn't so much looking for an alternative technique as he was searching for a synthesis of Eisenstein's formalist methods and Bazin's mise en scene.
 Between those two critics, almost all that could be said about film theory up to that point had been said.
 It would seem that Hitch was searching for a way to add his two cents to the theoretical conversation with the development of a new film grammar that combined the best that both previous methods had to offer.
 Getting back to Bazin, I also disagree with him somewhat that Rope is overly manipulative with its images.
 That may true at certain points, but as the clip below shows, there are other times when Hitch magnanimously gave audiences plenty to choose from in the mise-en-scene.

 In this scene, Mrs. Wilson (Edith Evanson) clears the dishes from atop David Kentley's makeshift casket.
 We know his corpse is in there, and the suspense is terrific in this cinematic fugue, which combines offscreen dialogue, dramatic use of depth of field and, of course, Swiss flywheel timing to heighten the audience's awareness of all that is going on and to keep it guessing about what will happen next.
 My experience of this scene is that at times I feel I must choose between listening to the dialogue and worrying about whether the chest's lid is going to be opened all the way.
 (Although the resolution in this clip isn't the best, later on in the sequence you can see Hitch's flashing red profile in the skyline.)

 There are many reasons to praise Hitchcock's filmmaking ability: his technical virtuosity; his adeptness in any setting from the writing phase and into the cutting room; his survival skills in an industry that believes backs were made for stabbing.
-As I've hopefully demonstrated here, Hitch excelled at integrating all that film had to offer as a communications medium, seeking to resolve apparent contradictions in opposing methods and approaches.
-All of which is to say, Alfred Hitchcock was a compleat filmmaker.
+Hitch excelled at integrating all that film had to offer as a communications medium, seeking to resolve apparent contradictions in opposing methods and approaches.
+It's a big task.
+I'd say he was Master of the Long Shot.